Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 + `Sanity-checking` performs a number of minor checks, e.g., that all parameters to a transition or a procedure have distinct names.

+Additionally, the Scilla checker provides an option that dumps the `call graph
+<https://en.wikipedia.org/wiki/Call_graph>`_ in the ``.dot`` format which is
+useful for auditing contracts.

 Annotations
 ***********